2017 Shuler Hensley Awards

 Q: How can I learn more about this year’s program?

-Q: When does the registration for the 2022 Shuler Awards open?
+Q: When does the registration for the 2024-25 Georgia High School Musical Theatre Awards - Shuler Hensley Awards® open?

-Q: What schools are eligible to participate in the Shulers program?
+Q: What schools are eligible to participate in the GHSMTA program?

-Q: How many schools can register for the 2022-23 Shulers program?
+Q: How many schools can register for the 2024-25 GHSMTA program?

-A: We are able to accommodate no more than 50 participating schools in the Shulers program.
-These fifty schools are determined on a first-come, first-served basis based on completion of the registration form.
-Acceptd will automatically close after the first fifty applicants are registered.
+A: We are able to accommodate 50 participating schools in the GHSMTA program.
+We are evaluating the possibility of adding a few more slots, however, approval has not been confirmed.
+Availability for school participation is determined on a first-come, first-served basis as based on completion and submission of the registration form (Part 1 of Section A) via the Acceptd platform.
+Acceptd will automatically close after the quota has been filled.

 A: The registration fee covers the cost to use the online administrative platform Acceptd.